COVID-19 Exacerbates Political Risk Substantially For BAE Systems, But You Can Speculate (OTCMKTS:BAESF)

 By Alessandro Orsini

 Some may be tempted to make investments into defense companies in times like these.
 After all, we never cease to hear about how persistent defense spending is, especially by influential NATO actors like the US.
 Although, Covid-19 might cause some raised eyebrows if defense spending continued despite a health crisis, US expenditures that strategically support homeland defense contractors are likely to be the last to cease.
-However, foreign defense companies, like BAE Systems (OTCPK:BAESF), might have more to worry about.
+However, foreign defense companies, like BAE Systems (OTCPK:BAESF) (OTCPK:BAESY), might have more to worry about.
 In fact, the US isn't their only concern since much of their revenue also comes from Saudi Arabia, a country that is suffering due to the oil crisis, and is certainly much more beholden to the goodwill of the US government than to the Brits.
 With both the US and Saudi Arabia under more pressure, where in the US such economic pressure usually leads to a change in administration as well, we would be cautious like the rest of the market.
 However, with continued encouragement of defense spending likely to come out of Trump, confidence in his second term would help us make the leap given the BAE discount.

 The Political Risks